 My name is Tiki and I am the newest member of staff at St Eanswythe’s CE Primary where I work as the school dog.

-My role as school dog is challenging and varied but I feel that I am more than up to the task.
+My role as school dog is challenging and varied but I feel that I am more than up to the task and i love my job.
 Numerous research studies have shown the benefits of dogs in schools.
 Therapy dogs have been working in schools across the UK for the past 5 years.
 However, they have been commonplace in schools in the USA and Australia for many years now.
 Evidence indicates that areas of potential benefits include:

 • Cognitive development – companionship with a dog stimulates memory, problem-solving, game-playing and can improve reading skills.

 • Emotional development – a school dog improves self-esteem, acceptance from others and lifts mood, often provoking laughter and fun.
 Dogs can also teach compassion and respect for other living things as well as relieving anxiety.

 • Physical development – interaction with a pet reduces blood pressure, provides tactile stimulation, assists with pain management, gives motivation to move, walk and stimulates the senses.

 • Environmental benefits – a dog in a school contributes towards the creation of home style environment, with all of the above benefits continuing long after the school day is over.